 Travel insurance is always a wise investment when you’re on vacation, and that’s true now more than ever.
 With both the increased risk of travel disruptions and the potential that you might need medical care during your trip, travel insurance is an essential purchase for every traveler.

-In some cases, travel insurance might even be required.
-Certain cruise lines are requiring unvaccinated passengers traveling from some ports to purchase an insurance policy that provides minimum levels of coverage for medical care and medical evacuation.
-MSC Cruises is requiring unvaccinated passengers sailing from the U.S. to purchase their own in-house travel insurance.
+Travel insurance might even be required.
+Some cruise lines may require certain unvaccinated passengers traveling from some ports to purchase an insurance policy that provides minimum levels of coverage for medical care and medical evacuation.

 Not all travel insurance policies are created equal, so you’ll want to make sure you’re understanding what the policy you’re purchasing covers.
 Your travel agent can provide guidance, as can the experts at TripInsurance.com.